duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 - set it to true
 - return the value that was in memory

-This let's us make a lock out of the flag we want us to make sure we don't enter the critical section while anothre program is in its critical section.
+This let's us make a lock out of the flag we want us to make sure we don't enter the critical section while another program is in its critical section.

 ```c
 do {